lypsisrudiansyah/laravel_tdd_1/README.md

 # Laravel TDD Api's Todo List App

-This is a simple web application that allows users to create and manage todo lists and tasks using Laravel and Test Driven Development (TDD).
+This is API's of Todo List App that allows users to create and manage todo lists and tasks using Laravel and Test Driven Development (TDD).

 ## Features